TL;DR

 6clicks is built as Sovereign GRC Infrastructure across three layers:

-• GRC Core: Pre-built frameworks covering NIS2, DORA, ISO 27001, and EU-specific regulatory requirements.
+- GRC Core: Complete GRC modules with pre-built frameworks covering NIS2, DORA, ISO 27001, and EU-specific regulatory requirements.
 Both manual and automated evidence collection are first-class functions — the platform does not assume your environment is fully automated.

-French enterprises that need to demonstrate NIS2 and DORA compliance, and that anticipate CSA2 sovereignty tier requirements, can book a GRC Maturity Working Session to assess their current posture against the emerging regulatory landscape: https://go.6clicks.com/grc-maturity-working-session-france
+French enterprises that need to demonstrate NIS2 and DORA compliance, and anticipate CSA2 sovereignty tier requirements, can book a GRC Maturity Working Session to assess their current posture against the evolving regulatory landscape: https://go.6clicks.com/grc-maturity-working-session-france

 Frequently asked questions

 The EU Cybersecurity Act (CSA) was originally adopted in 2019 and established the EU Agency for Cybersecurity (ENISA) as a permanent agency while creating a framework for voluntary EU-wide cybersecurity certification schemes.
-The CSA2 recast, proposed in January 2026, would update this framework to introduce a formal sovereignty certification tier within the EUCS.
-No binding enforcement date has been set, but France's active advocacy means the proposal has real political momentum within the EU Council.
+The CSA2 recast, proposed in January 2026, could strengthen the role of sovereignty requirements within the European Union Cybersecurity Certification Scheme for Cloud Services (EUCS), including discussion of a formal sovereignty-focused certification tier.
+No binding enforcement date has been set, but France's active advocacy suggests the proposal has meaningful political momentum within parts of the EU policy landscape.

-Under the proposed sovereignty tier definition, no. The requirement for immunity from non-EU extraterritorial law cannot be satisfied by a provider whose parent company is subject to US federal legislation such as the CLOUD Act.
-Partner-operated sovereign cloud models (such as Bleu in France or Delos Cloud in Germany) are commercial workarounds, but they do not resolve the structural legal exposure of the US parent.
-ENISA's own technical guidance has consistently flagged this distinction.
+Under the proposed sovereignty criteria, likely not.
+The requirement for protection from non-EU extraterritorial legal exposure may be difficult to satisfy for providers whose parent companies remain subject to US legislation such as the CLOUD Act.
+Partner-operated sovereign cloud models, such as Bleu in France or Delos Cloud in Germany, are designed to strengthen operational sovereignty, but some analysts argue they do not fully eliminate the structural legal exposure associated with US parent ownership.
+Discussions surrounding EUCS sovereignty requirements have consistently highlighted this distinction between operational control and legal jurisdiction.

 If your GRC platform is provided by a company headquartered outside the EU, or if its infrastructure runs on US-parented hyperscaler cloud services, it is likely to fall short of the proposed EUCS sovereignty tier.
 The key questions are: Where is the provider legally domiciled?
 Is it subject to non-EU extraterritorial data access law?
 Where is your GRC data stored and processed?
 Can you audit the provider independently?